 Need help improving your diet and fitness?

 Eligible HCF members can get free access to weight management and joint pain programs to help prevent and manage chronic conditions like type 2 diabetes, heart-related conditions, osteoarthritis (knee or hip) and joint pain (requiring surgery).
-Read more about our Healthy Weight for Life, Stand Up to Joint Pain and COACH program and email our team at firstname.lastname@example.org to find out if you’re eligible.
+Read more about our Healthy Weight for Life and email our team at firstname.lastname@example.org to find out if you’re eligible.

 Words by Trudie McConnochie